 If you're considering surgery

-Speak to your GP if you think weight-loss surgery might be an option for you.
+Speak to your GP if you think bariatric surgery might be an option for you.
 If you qualify for NHS treatment, you will be referred for an assessment to check whether surgery is suitable.

 The NHS guidelines are broadly similar to a set of international clinical guidelines published in 2016 by a group of leading international diabetes organisations, including Diabetes UK.
 These guidelines also recommend a lower BMI threshold for people from a South Asian background with type 2 diabetes.